Local government staff learning and development (Board of Examiners)

 The Board of Examiners is established by legislation and is comprised of representatives from the B.C. government, the Local Government Management Association (LGMA) and the Union of British Columbia Municipalities (UBCM).

-The Board of Examiners offers certification programs and scholarships to improve and recognize the professional skills and education of B.C.'s local government staff and build their administrative capacity.
+The Board of Examiners offers certification and scholarship programs to improve and recognize the professional skills and education of B.C.'s local government staff and build their administrative capacity.

 On this page:

 Certification recognizes the professional standing of local government employees and officers who meet the academic and work experience criteria established by the Local Government Employees Certification Regulation.

 Possessing a Certificate from the Board of Examiners is often used by local governments in the recruitment and advancement of their staff.

 Certificates may be granted by the Board of Examiners in four categories:

 Local Government Service Delivery: For staff who are not statutory officials or department heads.

 Local Government Administration: For management staff who occupy non-statutory positions.